ChatGH

 freeCodeCamp.org's open-source codebase and curriculum.
 A friendly community where you can learn to code for free through thousands of interactive coding challenges, helping over 100,000 people land their first developer job.

-A collective list of free APIs for use in software and web development.
-This repository includes an extensive list of public APIs from many domains including animals, anime, business, development, entertainment, finance, games, health, music, news, sports, weather and more, curated by the community.
+A collectively curated list of free public APIs for software and web development.
+This extensive repository contains thousands of APIs across 100+ categories including animals, finance, health, music, news, science, sports, weather, and more.
+Maintained by the community and APILayer team.

-A collaboratively maintained list of freely available programming books, courses, podcasts, and tutorials in over 40 languages.
-Hosted by the Free Ebook Foundation, it offers thousands of high-quality learning resources for developers at all levels.
+A collaborative, multilingual collection of freely available programming books, courses, podcasts, and interactive tutorials.
+Maintained by the Free Ebook Foundation, it indexes thousands of learning resources across numerous programming languages and computer science topics.

 Community-driven interactive roadmaps, guides, and resources for developers.
 Covers frontend, backend, DevOps, AI, and more with clickable nodes for detailed learning paths and best practices.